How to Install HPLIP on Ubuntu (26.04, 24.04, 22.04)

 Repository HPLIP Version Too Old

-First, verify your installed HPLIP version and compare it to your device’s minimum requirement from the HP compatibility database:
+First, verify your installed HPLIP version and compare it to the support-ver value in the models database from the HPLIP tarball (see the compatibility section earlier):

 CUPS Service Not Running

 HPLIP requires the CUPS (Common UNIX Printing System) printing service to function.
 This service manages all print jobs and printer communication on Linux systems.
-First, check if CUPS is running:
+First, check if the CUPS scheduler is running:

-If CUPS is inactive, start and enable it to launch automatically on boot:
+If the scheduler is not running, start and enable CUPS so it launches on boot:

 Missing Printer Driver or Plugin

 Some HP printers require proprietary plugins for full functionality, while others may have missing dependencies that prevent proper operation.
-First, check for missing dependencies and run a thorough diagnostic:
+Run the diagnostic tool to check for missing dependencies:

-This command performs a diagnostic check and reports missing components.
-The -t flag runs a thorough test of all HPLIP dependencies, checking for Python libraries, scanning tools, and communication libraries.
+This command performs a runtime check and reports missing components like Python libraries, scanning tools, and communication libraries.
 Review the output for error messages or warnings about missing packages.

 If dependencies are missing or broken, fix them automatically:

-The -f flag (fix-broken) attempts to correct broken package installations by installing missing dependencies or removing conflicting packages.
+The --fix-broken option attempts to correct broken package installations by installing missing dependencies or removing conflicting packages.
 This is particularly useful after manual installations or when dependency resolution fails during initial HPLIP installation.

 If the diagnostic indicates your printer requires a proprietary plugin, install it: